 Epsom salt has a lot of great uses from reliving body aches to reducing the pain of sunburn.
-It’s a great product that everyone should have in their homes, but does it expire?
+It’s a great product that everyone should have in their homes.

 Epsom salt (magnesium sulfate) will not lose it’s efficacy (and will not expire) if it’s kept dry and away from humidity.
 Epsom salt will not grow bacteria or other microbes and will be good as long as it doesn’t get contaminated from an outside source.

 The benefits of Epsom salt are great.
 Let’s see how we can keep it usable for a long time!